4 financial tips for the sandwich generationFinances

 If you’re one of the millions of sandwich caregivers in the U.S., here are four tips to help you manage your finances and stress levels:

 - Take care of your finances first.

 Taking care of your own needs first is true when it comes to your finances.
 It may be tempting to pull back on retirement savings when you have immediate financial concerns for your parents or children.
-But the average 65-year-old will live to their mid-80s, and at least one member of a married couple can expect to live to age 90.
+But an average 65-year-old American can expect to live to about age 83, and one member of a married couple may live longer.
 So it’s important to save enough to make sure you don’t outlive your money — potentially putting your kids on the hook to support you in the future.

 At the very least, make sure you contribute enough to your 401(k) to earn your employer match.
 Once you’ve covered that first step, consider making an appointment with a financial professional to determine how to round out your retirement planning — whether that means additional 401(k) contributions, a traditional or Roth IRA, an annuity or a combination of those vehicles.